-In argument, if you have a mortgage with a 4.5% fixed interest rate then you would earn that rate as a return on the portion of your mortgage which you have paid off.
-However, if you hold RRSP’s which earn more than 4.5% interest then you would probably be better off investing the money in retirement rather than paying off your mortgage.
-Another concern might be that if you ever need access quick cash you can more easily pull out of retirement savings rather than out of a house.
+There are instances where it makes more sense to invest in RRSP’s rather than paying down your mortgage.
+Imagine, you have a mortgage with a 2.7% fixed interest rate.
+You would earn that rate as a return on the portion of your mortgage which you have paid off.
+However, if you hold RRSP’s which earn more than 2.7% interest, then you would probably be better off investing the money in retirement rather than paying off your mortgage.

-In the end this decision is dependent on which factors are more important to you.
-Many people wish to retire as early as possible which means they will need to have decades worth of savings to support their living expenses.
+In the end, this decision is dependent on which factors are more important to you.
+Many people wish to retire as early as possible, which means they will need to have decades worth of savings to support their living expenses.
 In this situation, investing extra money in RRSP’s or Tax-Free Savings Accounts might be more beneficial.
-As Watkins suggests, a compromise might be to put more money into your RRSP’s and then use your tax refund to make an extra mortgage payment each year.
-Another suggestion, which allows you to invest in retirement and pay off your mortgage, is to use the Smith Manoeuvre.